 As technology has evolved throughout the years, so have the roles and responsibilities of chief information officers.
 A CIO is responsible for managing an organization's IT staff, as well as its IT-related assets like software and hardware, and for strategic planning as it relates to computer systems and the organization's network.

-"[The] CIO role is essential for the business, because we cannot build a product without using technology," said Michal Abram, head of engineering at Zety. "[A] CIO must be able to link the world of technology with product development, make crucial business decisions based on unique knowledge and experience."
+"[The] CIO role is essential for the business, because we cannot build a product without using technology," said Michal Abram, senior director of engineering at BOLD (formerly Zety). "[A] CIO must be able to link the world of technology with product development, [and] make crucial business decisions based on unique knowledge and experience."

 Here's what you need to know about a CIO's responsibilities, their importance and how to be an effective CIO.